Homotopies and Maps between Eigenvalues of some Generalized Lucas Sequences and the Mandelbrot Set: Homotopy from L to the cardioid of M

-Finally, by composing this map with Douady’s tuning operation, which allows embedding of \( \partial\mathcal{C} \) into the boundaries of baby Mandelbrot sets and other hyperbolic components, we conjecture that the same construction yields homeomorphic images of \( \mathcal{L} \) across the boundaries of all stable regions of \( \mathcal{M} \).
+\paragraph{Remark.} The adjacent figures (e.g., Fig.~\ref{fig:Homotopy_tuning_cardioid} and Fig.~\ref{fig:Homotopy_bulb3}) illustrate the intermediate and final steps of this deformation visually.
+These visual sequences complement the analytical proof, demonstrating geometric continuity and shape preservation during the homotopy from $\mathcal{L}$ to various cardioidal boundaries.

 We also explored a second mapping that leads to the top bulb of period 3.
 This construction again uses Douady’s tuning map to relocate the eigenset \( \mathcal{L} \) to the region surrounding a baby Mandelbrot set, this time centered at

 with the zoom window

 Unlike the cardioid deformation, no polar parameterization was employed in this case.
 Instead, we used a radial homotopy centered at \( c' \), interpolating between initial and final radii.
 The deformation is defined by: